 Historical metallurgical testwork conducted in the 1970s/1980s indicates tungsten is present as coarse-grained scheelite that will respond well to conventional gravity separation and is capable of producing saleable concentrate.

-Tungsten Mining is implementing a staged approach to the development of the Mt Mulgine Project that will support low capital start-up costs, directed at demonstrating a (short) pathway to positive cashflow for the project and in turn, Tungsten Mining’s shareholders.
-Initial work is proposed to build on existing metallurgical test-work results to produce an economic extraction method for WO3 and other valuable metals within the deposits.
+Tungsten Mining is implementing a staged approach to the development of the Mt Mulgine Project that will support low capital start-up costs, directed at demonstrating a pathway to positive cashflow for the project and in turn, Tungsten Mining’s shareholders.

 JORC Resource Statements